xplosionmind/old.tommi.space/_notes/public/Website development.md

 		1. Display Jam elements in tags list
 		1. choose once and for all **`categories`** VS **`tags`** (chose `tags`)
 		1. Instead of inlining specific properties, create classes for every tag and create a `for` loop in SCSS accessing `site.data.tags` colors
+- Telegram comments: `<script async src="https://comments.app/js/widget.js?3" data-comments-app-website="bfg-ZXp6" data-limit="5" data-color="FCC920" data-dark="1"></script>` - ❌ 2021.03.26 not working!
+Also: probably the script works only for individual domains, not for every page.
 - `text-shadow` CSS property in titles and in `a:hover` ✅ 2020.12.30
 - The new [[The Jam|Jam]]:
 	- show only parent/main tags and notes ✅ 2021.01.16